 French Quarter and DDD Sanitation Services

-The Department of Sanitation oversees a number of sanitation services in the French Quarter, the neighborhood bordered by by Rampart Street, Canal Street, Esplanade Street, and the Mississippi River; and the Downtown Development District, the neighborhood bordered by Calliope Street, Claiborne Avenue, Iberville Street, and the Mississippi River.
-These services include sidewalk sweeping, debris removal, and pressure washing.
+The Department of Sanitation oversees the delivery of sanitation services in the French Quarter, the neighborhood bordered by by Rampart Street, Canal Street, Esplanade Street, and the Mississippi River; and the Downtown Development District, the neighborhood bordered by Calliope Street, Claiborne Avenue, Iberville Street, and the Mississippi River.
+These services include mechanical street sweeping and flushing, pressure washing of sidewalks and designated areas, public litter can collection, litter removal, and special event clean-up.

 18-gallon recycling bins should be placed curbside no earlier than 7:00pm each Monday, but before 4:00am Tuesday to ensure pick-up.
 Recycling collections in the French Quarter and DDD occur between 4:00am and 10:00am on Tuesday of each week.
 There will be no collection of recyclables on the following holidays: Thanksgiving Day, Christmas Day, New Year’s Day and Mardi Gras Day.
 Recyclables will be collected the following week.